FeatureBaseDB/java-pilosa/README.md

 ## Importing Data

-If you have large amounts of data, it is more efficient to import it to Pilosa instead of several `SetBit` queries.
+If you have large amounts of data, it is more efficient to import it into Pilosa instead of using multiple SetBit queries.
+This library supports importing bits into an existing frame.

-This library supports importing bits in the CSV (comma separated values) format:
+Before starting the import, create an instance of a struct which implements `BitIterator` interface and pass it to the `client.importFrame` method.
+This library ships with the `CsvFileBitIterator` class which supports importing bits in the CSV (comma separated values) format:

 ```
 ROW_ID,COLUMN_ID
 ```

-Optionally, a timestamp with GMT time zone can be added:
+Optionally, a timestamp can be added.
+Note that Pilosa is not time zone aware:
 ```
 ROW_ID,COLUMN_ID,TIMESTAMP
 ```

-Note that, each line corresponds to a single bit and the lines end with a new line (`\n` or `\r\n`).
+Note that each line corresponds to a single bit and ends with a new line (`\n` or `\r\n`).
-The target index and frame must have been created before hand.

-We only ship `CsvFileBitIterator` which reads bits from a CSV (comma separated value) stream but you can create your own bit iterator by implementing `BitIterator`.

 ```java
 String data = "1,10,683793200\n" +